 A new Karin Slaughter series featuring my namesake!

 Slaughter by name, Slaughter by nature!
-Check out my introductory post on prolific American crime writer, Karin Slaughter, and my review of her four standalone books to date.
+Check out my introductory post on prolific American crime writer, Karin Slaughter, that contains my review of her four standalone books to date.
 You can also read my review of the Will Trent and Sara Linton series.

 There's a new series for Slaughter to pour her considerable storytelling expertise into, this time featuring a woman with the same name as me, Andrea (Oliver).
 I say this because my name hardly ever appears in literature and I've not come across many other people called Andrea in my life.
 Anyhoo, here's my review of the two books to date in the new series.